xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 So what should we do in TINY and KISS?
 For the first one, I have the answer:  TINY  will  support only the types Char and Integer, and  we'll  use  the  C  trick  of  promoting Chars  to  Integers internally.
-That means  that  the  TINY  compiler will be _MUCH_ simpler  than  what  we've  already  done.
+That means  that  the  TINY  compiler will be _much_ simpler  than  what  we've  already  done.
 Type conversion  in expressions is sort of moot, since none will be required!
 Since longwords will not be supported, we also won't need the MUL32 and DIV32 run-time routines, nor the logic to figure out when to call them.
-I _LIKE_ it!
+I _like_ it!

 KISS, on the other hand, will support the type Long.